Pros cons of healthcare sharing ministries.

 Hey there, Friday members.
-We have an important message during this Open Enrollment for 2021 health insurance.
-As you shop for health insurance, its important to know you are getting the real deal.
+We have an important message during this Special Enrollment Period As you shop for health insurance, it's important to know you are getting the real deal.
 Knowing the difference between Health-Care-Sharing Ministries and genuine health insurance coverage could save you thousands of dollars and a lot of uncertainty.
 Here's what you need to know before enrolling in a plan.

 Health Care-Sharing Ministries (HCSM)

 Health Care-Sharing Ministries are organizations in the United States in which health care costs are shared among members who have common ethical or religious beliefs.
 While HCSMs may offer affordable coverage, they are not real health insurance.

 They are not regulated by the Department of Insurance, and do not guarantee essential health benefits or coverage for pre-existing conditions, and may have limitations on what they will cover.

 This means they can deny you coverage or drop you off the plan if you get sick or hurt, or deny covering you for anything related to a past medical condition.
 They often have fixed annual limits on how much they will pay, leaving you on the hook if you have a big hospital bill.